MohamedAbdelaziz177/-Banking/README.md

 - 🔒 **Enhanced Security** - mTLS for service-to-service communication
 - 🧪 **Contract Testing** - Pact for consumer-driven contracts
 - 🔄 **Advanced Messaging** - Event sourcing and CQRS patterns

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

----

-## 📄 License

-This project is licensed under the MIT License.

----